 To provide further insight into influent trends and POTW removal efficiency for metals, sludge loading trends for three metals have been compared to influent and effluent loads since 1994 at each facility.
 Nickel was chosen for this comparison due to its high incidence in the dissolved phase.
 Nickel is also a metal commonly associated with industrial sources.
 Copper and zinc were also chosen due to their relatively high abundance and significant influent sources.
 In the following figures, the final sludge loading is an approximation since there is insufficient data for loading attributed to grit.
-During 2023, sludge metals measurements were conducted twice per month as opposed to weekly as in the years prior to 2006.
+Furthermore, in 2024 approximately 25% of the Bucklin Point dry tons of sludge disposed were removed as part of the digester rehabilitation project and not sampled for metals.
+During 2024, sludge metals measurements were conducted twice per month on samples hauled as part of routine sludge disposal.
+Prior to 2006, this sampling was conducted weekly.
 The mass balance agreement of these metals is calculated by subtracting the effluent and sludge loadings from the influent loading.
-Historical and 2023 sludge data are included in ATTACHMENT VOLUME II, SECTION 10.
+Historical and 2024 sludge data are included in ATTACHMENT VOLUME II, SECTION 10.

 As can be seen in FIGURE 29, nickel inputs in Field's Point influent generally declined from 1994 to 2008 and loadings have been relatively steady since then.
 The center row of columns on the figure represents final effluent loading.
-During 2023, Field's Point nickel loading increased in the influent, effluent, and sludge compared to 2022.
+During 2024, Field's Point nickel loading increased in the influent, effluent, and sludge compared to 2023.
 Nickel in the sludge has remained below 1,000 pounds since 2007.
-The discrepancy between 2023 influent nickel loading compared to sludge and effluent nickel loadings was 22%.
+The discrepancy between 2024 influent nickel loading compared to sludge and effluent nickel loadings was 26%.
 This discrepancy is attributed to loading in grit and general variability due to sampling and analytical methods.